AshanteT/AshanteT/README.md

 - 👋 Hi, I’m @Ashante
 - Welcome to my GitHub account!
-As an experienced Security Analyst, I use this space to document and share practical cybersecurity projects that showcase my technical expertise and problem-solving approach.
+I use this space to document and share practical cybersecurity projects that showcase my technical expertise and problem-solving approach.
 Each project is designed to simulate real-world scenarios and demonstrate proficiency in tools, methodologies, and workflows essential to securing digital environments.